Richard Vernon

 Richard Evelyn Vernon (7 March 1925 – 4 December 1997) was a British actor.
 He appeared in many feature films and television programmes, often in aristocratic or supercilious roles.

 Prematurely balding and greying, Vernon settled into playing archetypal middle-aged lords and military types while still in his 30s.
-He played Slartibartfast in The Hitchhiker's Guide to the Galaxy, the lead role of Edwin Oldenshaw in The Man in Room 17 (1965–67), Sir James Greenley alias "C" in The Sandbaggers (1978–80), and Sir Desmond Glazebrook in Yes Minister (1980–81) and its sequel series Yes, Prime Minister (1987).
+He played Slartibartfast in the radio adaptation and the TV adaptation of The Hitchhiker's Guide to the Galaxy, the lead role of Edwin Oldenshaw in The Man in Room 17 (1965–67), the mutton-chopped Major Smith-Barton in The Duchess of Duke Street (1976–77), Sir James Greenley alias "C" in The Sandbaggers (1978–80), and Sir Desmond Glazebrook in Yes Minister (1980–81) and its sequel series Yes, Prime Minister (1987).

 Early life

-Vernon was born in Reading, Berkshire, in 1925 to British parents, who later lived in Kenya.
-Vernon and his parents moved back to Britain in 1937, and he was educated at Reading School and Leighton Park School.
+Vernon was born in Naivasha, Kenya to British parents in 1925.
+Vernon and his parents moved back to Britain in 1937, where he was educated at Reading School and Leighton Park School.
 During the Second World War, at the age of 18, he enlisted in the Royal Navy Volunteer Reserve and served during the final months of the war.
 After it ended, he was posted to Kowloon, where he directed and starred in a production of Heartbreak House.
 At the end of his service, his commanding officer reported "Vernon is an excellent dinghy helmsman and amateur actor: in his spare time he performs his duties satisfactorily."

 He went on to train as an actor at the Central School of Speech and Drama.